pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-py-msi-keyvault-rbac.md

 title: "Managing Secrets and Secure Access in Azure Applications | Python"
 h1: "Managing Secrets and Secure Access in Azure Applications"
 linktitle: "Managing Secrets and Secure Access in Azure Applications"
-meta_desc: "Managing Secrets and Secure Access in Azure Applications how-to guide using py"
+meta_desc: "Managing Secrets and Secure Access in Azure Applications How-to Guide using Python"
 no_edit_this_page: true
 cloud: classic-azure
 language: py